 If an employer has a dress code, it should modify it to avoid gender stereotypes and enforce it consistently.
-Requiring men to wear suits and women to wear skirts or dresses, while legal, is based on gender stereotypes.
-Alternatively, codes that require attire professionally appropriate to the office or unit in which an employee works are gender-neutral.
-Employers can legally implement gender-specific dress codes as long as they are not arbitrarily enforced and do not favor or affect one gender over another.
+Requiring men to wear pant suits and women to wear skirts or dresses, is based on gender stereotypes.
+Alternatively, codes that require attire professionally appropriate to the office or unit in which an employee works and that apply to all employees in that office or unit are gender-neutral.

 Generally speaking, employers have a right to establish employee dress and grooming guidelines during work hours if they are reasonable and serve a legitimate business purpose.
 Such purposes include:

-- Maintaining a certain image with customers and competitors,
+Maintaining a brand or job specific image with customers and competitors,

-- Visibility, requiring employees to wear uniforms so that they are clearly recognizable to the public (e.g.: law enforcement).
+Visibility, such as requiring employees to wear uniforms so that they are clearly recognizable to the public (e.g.: firefighters).

 In the vast majority of cases, employers do not have the right to monitor or regulate employees' off-the-job conduct; dress codes should not apply to activities outside of work.
-While some transgender employees may cross-dress outside of work — including cross-dressers and employees considering or beginning the process of transitioning genders — the employer should neither inquire about such activity nor take adverse action against such an employee should it learn about off-the-job cross-dressing from another source.
+While some transgender employees may have a different gender expression outside of work — including employees considering or beginning the process of transitioning genders — the employer may neither inquire about such activity nor take adverse action against such an employee.